-Our wall tie replacement guide provides no nonsense advice on how to identify wall tie failure, the types of replacement wall tie available and how to replace the original wall ties correctly.
+Our wall tie replacement guide provides no-nonsense advice on how to identify wall tie failure.
+We'll cover the different wall tie options and how to replace the original wall ties.

-Whatever the cause of wall tie failure, it is important that the problem is resolved quickly and correctly to avoid serious structural damage and prevent the danger of collapse.
+Whatever the cause of wall tie failure, it is important that the problem is resolved as soon as possible.
+Failure to act can result in structural damage and even outer wall collapse.

 Do I have a cavity wall?